7 min read

 Kulti by Mariana Zapata

 If you loved Wall of Winnipeg, start with Zapata's own backlist.
 Kulti delivers the same glacial burn with a soccer setting and a former-idol-turned-coach dynamic.
 Sal Casillas is a professional soccer player whose childhood hero, Reiner Kulti, becomes her team's new coach.
-The slow burn is excruciating in the best way.
+The slow burn here is excruciating in the best way.
 Kulti barely speaks for the first third of the book.
 When he does, every word matters.

 What it shares with WoW: Stoic, nearly silent hero.
 Competent heroine who refuses to be starstruck.
 The slow erosion of professional distance.
 Pacing that rewards patience.